Jackson Stewart (cyclist): Multifaceted

+Sports Director

+Jackson became the U.S.A.
+Womens National Team Director after his career as a professional cyclist.
+Managing the Women's National Team program.
+During his two years with USA Cycling the program developed numerous young champions who later became very successful International and National level professionals.
+He also led the program to an Olympic Gold medal in the 2012 London Olympics, medals at World Championships, and numerous successes in races throughout the world.

+From U.S.A.
+Cycling, Jackson was recruited as a Sports Director for the UCI WorldTeamBMC Racing Team where he led the team to numerous victories and podium finishes.
+During his years with the team, he guided the team to victories and podium finishes all over the world, including two victories at the World Team Time Trial Championships, stages of the Tour De France, a stage of the Tour of Italy, stages of the Tour of Spain, the Tour of California, and the Tour of Colorado.
+He was one of the most successful American UCI WorldTeam Sports Directors in the sport.

 Velodrome

-On the velodrome Jackson was the 2003 National Madison Champion with partner Erik Saunders.
+On the velodrome Jackson was the 2003 National Madison Champion with partner Erik Saunders where he lapped the field on the Lehigh Valley Velodrome.

 Road Racer

 At the end of the 2006 season, he was selected to represent USA at the 2006 Road World Championships.
 In 2008 Jackson competed at the Tour of Qatar amongst numerous UCI Pro-Tour level teams and has also competed in the famed Paris-Roubaix classic for the BMC Pro Cycling Team.
 Domestically, Jackson won the Redlands criterium in 2009.

 Education

-Away from cycling, he earned his degree in Business Management from San Jose State University.
+Away from cycling, he earned his degree in Business Management from San Jose State University and an MBA from Southern Utah University.